ensdomains/media-kit/media/README.md

 # 🖼️ ENS Media Kit

 Welcome to the ENS Media Kit.
-Here you can find logos, icons, and other media assets for ENS.
+Here you can find logos, colors, icons, and other media assets for ENS.

 Before using any please read the [ENS Brand Guidelines](./Brand%20Guidelines.pdf) to ensure you are using them correctly.